ClaudiuBogdan/CurriculumVitae/out/resume.md

 Claudiu Constantin Bogdan
 ============
-Email: bogdan.claudiu93@gmail.com
+Email: claudiu.engineer@gmail.com
 Tel: +40-738-334-197
 Web: https://claudiuconstantinbogdan.me

 I've developed, debugged and deployed mobile applications, VR applications, web games and Single Page Web Applications.
-I have been involved in all the software development lifecycle, from planning up to deploying and maintaining.
-I've been a lead developer in most of the projects an I've also conducted the technical interview for software developers.
+I have been involved in all the software development life cycle, from planning up to deploying and maintaining.
+I've been a lead developer in most of the projects and I've also conducted the technical interview for software developers.
 I am a problem solver, fast learner and passionate about my work.
 I'm constantly working to improve my skills and learning how to create better software.

 ## SKILLS